 A long time ago, I wanted to be successful.
 Back then, that meant climbing the corporate ladder and making a lot of money.
 It meant getting respect from people because of a title underneath my name and being well-liked because of my accomplishments.

 But then came my walk in the desert—life’s desert.
-Much like a real desert, life’s desert is a place of trial and testing, and of survival.
+Much like a real one, life’s desert is a place of trial and testing, and of survival.
 It’s a place where money has no value and where things that were once taken for granted now come at a premium.
 It’s a place that challenges you to keep moving forward when you aren’t sure where you’re going or if you’ll make it out alive.

 Among the many lessons I’ve learned here, the desert has taught me a thing or two about success.
 Above all, it has taught me to redefine it.
 Today, my success has less to do with how well I appear to be doing on the outside, and much more about who I am on the inside.
 I’ve also learned another critical lesson—something I overlooked for years—that may very well have been the reason I struggled for so long.